 These are absolutely essential to the keyboard-only user.
 Overriding the default function of these keys could render keyboard navigation impossible or cause the user to be trapped on your pages.
-At minimum, it will force a user to cope with the fact that the inputs they use every day on every other site have been changed and will have to learn what the new key input is (somehow).
+At minimum, it will force a user to cope with the fact that the inputs they use every day on every other site have been changed and will have to learn the new key input (somehow).

 Lastly, user forms on your website could be traps if you aren’t using input field validation correctly.
 Input validation is almost mandatory for positive user experience (and to receive real information from your clients!); however, it should never hinder navigation.
 How does it happen?
 When you require a field to be properly filled out before the user can move on and not simply notifying or warning about an error, you create a trap for a keyboard-only user.
 A mouse-enabled user can simply scroll the page to see all that is needed for a form before entering any information.
 A keyboard-only user, just like the mouse user, may wish to see (or hear) the entire form before filling it out and is unable to do this if all of the input fields must be filled before tabbing out of them.
 Warn users but don’t hinder them!

 Great news!
 You can test your website for free!
 Simply try to navigate to and from every section of your website without using a mouse.
 You will likely find that there are plenty of other ways to make the site more accessible and keyboard-friendly in doing so.
 There are also free tools that can assist in the process.
 Don’t forget that Coughlin offers Accessibility services for websites and can make sure your website is fully navigable by keyboard and so much more!